+Tampa is located on the west coast of Florida near the Gulf of Mexico on Tampa Bay.
 Tampa's population is estimated at 350,000, up from 346,000 in 2011.
 Tampa is part of a large metropolitan area called the Tampa Bay Area (2.8 million population), and the city is also part of the Tampa-St. Petersburg-Clearwater Metropolitan statistical area.
-This is the fourth largest metro area in the Southeastern U.S. after Miami, Washington, D.C. and Atlanta.
+This is the fourth largest metro area in the Southeastern U.S. after Miami, Washington, D.C., and Atlanta.
 The Greater Tampa Bay area has more than 4.3 million people and is projected to hit 4.56 million by 2017.

 The most common European ancestry groups include German (9.2%), Irish (8.4%), English (7.7%), Italian (5.6%) and French (2.4%).
 Tampa is home to a large gay population and culture known as the GaYbor District.